Haplogroup CF

 Haplogroup CF, also known as CF-P143 and CT(xDE), is a human Y-chromosome DNA haplogroup.
-This paternal lineage is defined by the SNP P143.
-The clade's existence and distribution are inferred from the fact that haplogroups descended from CF include most human male lineages in Eurasia, Oceania and The Americas.

-CF is an immediate descendant of the Haplogroup CT (CT-M168), and is the sibling of Haplogroup DE (DE-YAP).
-It is the immediate ancestor of both Haplogroup C and Haplogroup F.
+CF is defined by the SNP P143, and its existence and distribution are inferred from the fact that haplogroups descended from CF include most human male lineages in Eurasia, Oceania, and The Americas.
+CF descends from CT (CT-M168), and is the sibling of DE.
+CF has two basal branches, Haplogroup C and Haplogroup F.